twy80/toys/README.md

   - Fourier transform (of sound waves), which is an essential concept in signals and systems

+  - Classification algorithms as an introduction to machine learning

-  - Use of OpenAI APIs, which is added for fun.
+  - Use of OpenAI APIs, which has been added for fun.

 * All the pages and scripts are written in python using the Streamlit framework.